dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 ## Overview

-Top-level FRC teams use a variety of programming languages to integrate useful 3rd-party libraries such as [OpenCV](http://opencv.org).
-While these languages have a steep learning curve, a number of useful working examples are available on [GitHub](http://www.github.com).
-The challenge many teams face is developing the skills to download, configure and test all of the moving parts.
-The purpose of this tutorial is to help teams mentor beginning developers so they can assist experienced developers with the build / deploy / test lifecycle.
-The tutorial is not meant to be a replacement for the [FRC Programming Guides](http://wpilib.screenstepslive.com/s/4485), but instead to provide a simpler starting point that is independent of [LabVIEW](http://www.ni.com/labview/) and [WPILib](https://usfirst.collab.net/sf/projects/wpilib/).
-The skill developed in this tutorial can be applied to programming external "sidecar" boards such as the [Beaglebone](http://beagleboard.org/bone) and [NVIDIA Jetson TK1](https://developer.nvidia.com/embedded/develop/hardware).
+Competitive FRC teams use a variety of programming languages to integrate 3rd-party libraries that support external inputs.
+An example is [OpenCV](http://opencv.org) which is heavily used for image detection and object tracking.
+While these libraries have a steep learning curve, the FRC community has made a number of working examples available on [GitHub](http://www.github.com).
+The challenge many rookie teams face is developing the skills to download, compile and test all of the moving parts.

-All of the software used in the tutorial is available for free through open source licenses.
+The purpose of this tutorial is to mentor beginning developers so they can assist experienced developers with the build / deploy / test lifecycle.
+The tutorial is not meant to replace the [FRC Programming Guides](http://wpilib.screenstepslive.com/s/4485), but instead to provide a simple starting point that is independent of [LabVIEW](http://www.ni.com/labview/) and [WPILib](https://usfirst.collab.net/sf/projects/wpilib/).
+The tutorial takes students through all of the steps required to get the OpenCV [facedetect](http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0) example running on their computer.
+All of the software components are available through open source licenses.

 ## Learning Objectives

-At the end of this tutorial yyou'll understand how to:
+At the end of this tutorial you'll understand how to:

-1. Download and install a VM hypervisor ([Oracle VM VirtuaBox](https://www.virtualbox.org/)) to host [Ubuntu](http://www.ubuntu.com/desktop) as a guest operating system
+1. Download and install a VM hypervisor ([Oracle VM VirtualBox](https://www.virtualbox.org/)) to host [Ubuntu](http://www.ubuntu.com/desktop) as a guest operating system

 2. Use a DVD image (.iso) to install and configure [Ubuntu Desktop](http://www.ubuntu.com/download/desktop)

-3. Install the [Oracle VM VirtualBox Extensions Pack](https://www.virtualbox.org/manual/ch01.html#intro-installing) to support USB devices and webcam pass-through
+3. Install the [Oracle VM VirtualBox Extensions Pack](https://www.virtualbox.org/manual/ch01.html#intro-installing) to support USB devices and webcam pass-through from host to guest

 4. Search the Ubuntu software catalog to find the `terminal` program, then pin it to the start bar